abarolli/programming-cookbook/src/articles/leetCode-problems/Reverse-Integer.md

 ### Pop by dividing by 10

-We can get every number, up to but not including the last digit by performing integer division with respect to 10.
+We can get every number, up to but not including the last digit, by performing integer division with respect to 10.

 ```java
 // 123 / 10 == 12